App Store & Google Play Publish Checklist

 Privacy and data declarations

-Separate from the App Privacy questionnaire: Apple requires a PrivacyInfo.xcprivacy entry for certain system APIs that can be misused for fingerprinting, even when you are not tracking users.
-For each category your app (or an embedded SDK) touches, you must list an approved reason code that matches real usage.
+Separate from Apple's App Privacy questionnaire: Apple requires a privacy declaration file (PrivacyInfo.xcprivacy) for certain system features that could be misused to identify a device, even when you are not tracking users.
+For each category your app (or a bundled library) uses, you must list an approved reason code that matches real usage.
 Apple's required reason API documentation states that uploads missing those declarations are not accepted by App Store Connect (enforced since May 1, 2024; missing entries can also trigger email from Apple when you upload).

-NSPrivacyAccessedAPITypes, setNSPrivacyAccessedAPITypeto the category andNSPrivacyAccessedAPITypeReasonsto one or more Apple-approved codes for that category (not free text). - Match reality: Reasons must reflect actual behavior and stay within Apple's allowed uses; wrong codes are a common fix after an ITMS / privacy-manifest rejection.
+- Match reality: Reasons must reflect actual behavior and stay within Apple's allowed uses.
+Wrong codes are a common fix after an upload rejection about privacy declarations.

 Generative AI inside the app (if that applies)